bazarinitiative/BazarServer/doc/Bazar-Standard.md

 - An unique ECDSA key pair means an account.
 - UserID is just a shortcut to a ECDSA publicKey.
 Which is generated from publicKey with a specific algorithm.
-- One biological or logical user may have several userID, if he lost his privateKey.
-There won't be any way to findback the lost privatKey.
+- One biological or logical user may have several userID.
+- If someone lost his privateKey, there won't be any way to findback the lost privatKey.
-- Account-Inherit service will announce that a new UserID is replacing an old UserID.
+- RealnameService will announce that a new UserID is replacing an old UserID.
 Clients can choose which service to trust or not.
 - User Identity
-   User Identity is private user profile, includes userID, userName, userPic, publicKey, privateKey, account findback service information, etc.
+   User Identity is public/private key paire of one user account.
 Will be kept in client side only.
+We will remind user to backup his identity personally and privately.

 ## User Generated Content

   All UGC will keep in Bazar Federation forever, like blockchain content.

 - User Info
-   Public user profile.
-Subset of User Identity, eliminate privateKey and account findback information.
+   Public user profile, with userID, publicKey, userName, userPic, etc.
 - Post
    Inlude post and replay.
 - Repost